World Archaeology 3.2 obtained;

 At the end of this course, students are expected to achieve the following objectives:

-To critically reflect upon the relevant literature and associated themes;
+To critically reflect upon the relevant literature and associated themes and to formulate concise discussion points using academic writing;

 Mode of instruction